SaeedTaghavi/CS/docs/Chap04.md

 ## 4.1 Overview

-!!! note "Thread"
+!!! note "Thread–Lightweight process (LWP)"
     A basit unit of CPU utilization.

 A thread shares

 - code section
 - data section
 - OS resources (eg. open files and signals)
--

 A thread have its own

 - thread ID